SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/suspend-resume-db-copies.md

 Resume-MailboxDatabaseCopy -Identity DB2\MBX2 -ReplicationOnly
 ```

+For detailed syntax and parameter information, see [Resume-MailboxDatabaseCopy](http://technet.microsoft.com/library/3d90b006-9914-415b-9a1f-730bd91c8548.aspx).

 ## How do you know this worked?

 To verify that you have successfully suspended or resumed a mailbox database copy, do one of the following:

-- In the EAC, navigate to **Servers** > **Databases**.
-Select the appropriate database, and in the Details pane, click **View details** to view the database copy properties.
+- In the EAC, navigate to **Servers** \> **Databases**.
+Select the appropriate database, and in the Details pane, click **View details** to view the database copy properties:

-- In the Exchange Management Shell, run the following command to display status information for a database copy.
+- In the Exchange Management Shell, run the following command to display status information for a database copy:

   ```
   Get-MailboxDatabaseCopyStatus <DatabaseCopyName> | Format-List